gunthercox/ChatterBot/docs/django/tutorial/django-rest-framework-tutorial/index.rst

 This is the second portion of ChatterBot's Django tutorial.
 These tutorial are intended to briefly introduce beginners to the basics of Django, Django REST Framework, and other related libraries that provide a powerful foundation of knowledge for developing Python applications.
 For a more comprehensive tutorial, the `official documentation for Django REST Framework`_ is highly recommended.

-In this section, we will be adding a REST API to our Django project from the `previous tutorial <../django-tutorial/index.html>`_.
+In this section, we will be adding a REST API to our Django project from the :ref:`previous tutorial <Django Tutorial (Part 1)>`.

 .. _official documentation for Django REST Framework: https://www.django-rest-framework.org/tutorial/quickstart/